Rojo Amanecer: Synopsis

 At the eerie sights of morning, the snipers bang on the door.
 After a harsh awakening, the students hide in the bathroom and one of them tells Humberto not to open.
 Carlos hides under his bed and the boys pretend to be asleep.
 Humberto asks who they are, but the snipers insist on opening.
 Humberto opens and the snipers act fiercely, pointing their guns at everyone.
 Humberto tells them of his position at the government, but they don't seem to care.
 They force everyone out of their beds and discover the boys' room full of leftist propaganda: "The Communist Manifesto" and a Che Guevara poster on their wall.
 They are forced to get out of their room and are asked if they were in on the meeting.
 Jorge answers, but Sergio does not and is pistol-whipped.
 They discover the bathroom is locked and Don Roque says Carlos is inside because he's scared.
 They then inspect the apartment because of the boys' leftist propaganda and find the blood-stained sheet on which Luis laid.
 Then they threaten to kill Humberto at gunpoint if the bathroom door does not open.
 Sergio, his mouth still full of blood, begs his mates to open the door.
 One of the snipers, meanwhile, shoots the doorknob of the bathroom and force everyone to leave.
 Some students stay put, while a student and the girl try to escape.
 Both are shot by the snipers.
 Other students also shout and are killed.
 A fight ensues.
-Jorge, Don Roque and Humberto try to over-power the snipers as Sergio and Graciela escape.
+Jorge, Don Roque and Humberto try to overpower the snipers as Sergio and Graciela escape.
 The snipers win and shoot everyone.
 They then run to the hall to search for Sergio and Graciela.
 Two gunshots are heard.
 Carlos is the sole survivor as he gets out of his bed and sees the corpses in the hall.
 He starts to cry and goes barefoot down the blood-stained stairs.
 He sees his brother's corpse on the stairs with two bullet holes on his chest, then keeps walking down and finds his sister dead in at the foot of some stairs.
 He manages to get to the bullet-hit bottom floor and sees two soldiers, while in the background a government janitor (barrendero) sweeps the floor, which contains student propaganda, finally the film ends.